Windows Remote Assistance

 Using Remote Assistance, a computer user can allow another person to view their computer screen, get help with how to perform specific tasks or fix issues.
 Remote assistance also allows another person to remotely control the mouse cursor and type commands into the computer without being at the computer.

 With Computer Hope's limited staff, we cannot remotely assist anyone with their computer.
-However, some volunteers in the Computer Hope chat and forums may be willing to remotely help you with your problem.
-Please remember that you are remotely giving this person access to your computer, and the actions that person takes should be carefully monitored.
+However, some Computer Hope volunteers in the forums may be willing to remotely help you computer-related issues.
+If you choose to do so, remember you're giving this person access to your computer and the actions they take should be carefully monitored.

-Operating system terms, P2P, Quick Assist, Remote, TeamViewer
+Operating system terms, P2P, Quick Assist, RDP, Remote, Screen sharing, TeamViewer